StackVista/stackstate-docs/stackpacks/integrations/elasticsearch.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Elasticsearch

 ## Overview

-StackState can be configured to pull telemetry data from an external Elasticsearch system.
+Rancher Observability can be configured to pull telemetry data from an external Elasticsearch system.
 This integration isn't set up using a StackPack.

 {% hint style="info" %}
 Requires Elasticsearch version 7.3.x or earlier.